-Recognizing the need to facilitate the widest measure of legal assistance in civil and commercial matters;
+Recognising the need to facilitate the widest measure of legal assistance in civil and commercial matters;

-Have agreed as follows:
+HAVE AGREED as follows:

-1. The Contracting States shall grant each other under this Agreement the widest measure of mutual legal assistance in civil and commercial matters in accordance with their national laws.

-2. Assistance under this agreement shall apply in:

-a. service of summons and other judicial documents or processes;

-b. the taking of evidence by means of Letters of Request or commission;

-c. execution of decrees, settlements and arbitral awards.

-3. This Agreement shall be without prejudice to any rights and obligations of the Contracting States pursuant to other treaties or arrangements.

-4. This Agreement shall apply to any requests for mutual legal assistance relating to any civil or commercial matter arising either prior to or after its entry into force.
+- 1. The Contracting States shall grant each other under this Agreement the widest measure of mutual legal assistance in civil and commercial matters in accordance with their national laws. - 2.
+Assistance under this Agreement shall apply in: - (a) service of summons and other judicial documents or processes; - (b) the taking of evidence by means of Letters of Request or commissions; - (c) execution of decrees, settlements and arbitral awards. - 3.
+This Agreement shall be without prejudice to any rights and obligations of the Contracting States pursuant to other agreements or treaties. - 4.
+This Agreement shall apply to any request for mutual legal assistance relating to any civil or commercial matter arising either prior to or after its entry into force.

-1. Requests for legal assistance shall be made through the Central Authorities of the Contracting States.

-2. In the Republic of India, the Central Authority is the Ministry of Law & Justice.
-In the Islamic Republic of Afghanistan, the Central Authority is the Ministry of Justice.

-3. Unless otherwise stated all the documents in connection with the legal assistance shall be officially signed by the Court under its seal which shall be authenticated by the Central Authority of the Requesting State.

-4. All requests and supporting documents shall be furnished in duplicate and shall be accompanied by a translation into one of the official languages of the Requested -State.
+- 1. Requests for legal assistance shall be made through the Central Authorities of the Contracting States. - 2.
+In the Republic of India the Central Authority is the Ministry of Law and Justice.
+In the Kingdom of Bahrain the Central Authority is the Ministry of Justice. - 3.
+Unless otherwise stated all the documents in connection with the legal assistance shall be officially signed by the Court under its seal which shall be authenticated by the Central Authority of the Requesting State. - 4.
+All requests and supporting documents shall be furnished in duplicate and shall be accompanied by a translation into one of the official languages of the Requested State.

-1. Summons and other judicial documents in the Contracting States shall be served:

-- i. in the case of Republic of India, through the courts in whose jurisdiction the concerned persons reside; - ii. in the case of the Islamic Republic of Afghanistan, through the courts in whose jurisdiction the concerned persons reside;

-2. The service of summons and other judicial documents shall be effected in accordance with the procedure provided for in the laws of the Requested State, or by a particular method desired by the Requesting State, unless such a method is incompatible with the law of the Requested State.

-3. The summons and other judicial documents served in pursuance of this Agreement shall be deemed to have been served in the territory of the Requesting State.
+- 1. Summons and other judicial documents in the Contracting States shall be served: - (i) in the case of India, through the courts in whose jurisdiction the concerned persons reside. - (ii) in the case of the Kingdom of Bahrain, through the Ministry of Justice; - 2.
+The service of summons and other judicial documents shall be effected in accordance with the procedure provided for in the laws of the Requested State, or by a particular method desired by the Requesting State, unless such a method is incompatible with the law of the Requested State. - 3.
+The summons and other judicial documents served in pursuance of this Agreement shall be deemed to have been served in the territory of the Requesting State.

-4. The provisions of paragraph 1 of this Article shall not prelude the right of the Contracting States to effect such service, through its diplomatic or consular representatives, of summons and other judicial documents on its nationals residing in the territory of the other Contracting state without application of any compulsion.
-Service in such cases shall entail no responsibility for the State of accreditation.

-5. Subject to the provisions of paragraph 2 of this Article, summons and other judicial documents may be served directly through postal channels or by delivery to an addressee who accepts it voluntarily without application of any compulsion.

-6. Any claim about the addressee being a national of the State in whose jurisdiction the service is to be effected shall be determined in accordance with the law of the State.
+- 4. The provisions of paragraph 1 of this Article shall not preclude the right of the Contracting States to effect such service, through its diplomatic or consular representatives, of summons and other judicial documents on its nationals residing in the territory of the other Contracting State without application of any compulsion.
+Service in such cases shall entail no responsibility for the State of accreditation. - 5.
+Subject to the provisions of paragraph 2 of this Article, summons and other judicial documents may be served directly through postal channels or by delivery to an addressee who accepts it voluntarily without application of any compulsion. - 6.
+Any claim about the addressee being a national of the State in whose jurisdiction the service is to be effected shall be determined in accordance with the law of that State.